Fuma419/periodic-dns-resolver/README.md

 # Periodic DNS resolver:
-A system service to periodically check a dns address's ip resolution against the the current firewall rules in order to detect a public IP address change and monitor/log the availabiliy of a DNS server.
+A system service to periodically check a dns address's ip resolution against the the current firewall rules in order to detect a public IP address change as well as monitor/log the availabiliy of a DNS server.
 ## Problem Statement:
 If an SPO wishes to self-host their nodes, they may encounter an issue when an ISP only provides dynamic public IP address options to redidential service, or the cost of a static IP is of concern.
 This issue is partially mitigated by attaching their IP address to a DNS/DDNS address, except that iptables does not support DNS addresses in the it's firewall.
 ## Implemented Solution: